Accurate APR Calculator

 Wrapping Up

-However, if you are a borrower, and you are comparing loan options, just compare the APRs.
-And assuming the lenders are of similar quality and offer the same or similar services, go with the loan that has the lower APR.
+If you are a borrower and you are comparing loan options, compare the APRs.
+When lenders offer similar quality and similar services, select the loan with the lower APR.

 Lisl Unterholzner says: